All those myriad gluten-free flours freaked me out for about two years after our family went “low gluten.”

 - Not gluten-free: If you have no reason to be GF, you might be daunted by all the flours too.
 I’m 95% certain that you can just use 1 3/4 cups whole wheat flour in place of all the flours (including arrowroot) and roll with it.

-- Other flavors: Of course you can experiment with the add-ins, the bacon, zucchini and green onion.
+- Other flavors: Of course you can experiment with the add-ins, the bacon, side of pork, zucchini and green onion.
 Delete them all and start over with your own favorite veggies or cheese.
 (Adding 1/2 cup feta is delicious!)

 Have you ever used a muffin as a savory bread side?
 What flavors would you like to experiment with?

 Disclosure: There are affiliate links in this post to Honeyville and Tropical Traditions from which I will earn some commission if you make a purchase.
 See my full disclosure statement here.Unless otherwise credited, photos are owned by the author or used with a license from Canva or Deposit Photos.